Skull Tower: Construction

 The First Serbian Uprising against Ottoman rule erupted in February 1804, with Karađorđe as its leader.
 On 19 May 1809, 3,000 Serbian rebels under the command of Stevan Sinđelić were attacked by the Ottomans at Čegar Hill, near the village of Kamenica, in Niš.
 The rebels were plagued by lack of coordination, largely due to the rivalry between commanders Miloje Petrović and Petar Dobrnjac.
 As a result, Sinđelić's fighters failed to receive support from the other rebel detachments.
 The numerically superior Ottomans lost thousands of soldiers in a number of failed attacks against the rebels, but eventually overwhelmed the Serbian lines.
 Knowing that he and his men would be impaled if captured, Sinđelić fired at his entrenchment's gun powder magazine, setting off a massive explosion.
 The resulting blast killed him and everyone else in the vicinity.

 After the battle, the governor of the Rumelia Eyalet, Hurshid Pasha, ordered that the heads of Sinđelić and his men be skinned, stuffed and sent to the Ottoman sultan, Mahmud II.
-Upon being viewed by the sultan, the skulls were then returned to Niš, where the Ottomans built Skull Tower as a warning to non-Muslim residents contemplating rebellion.
+Upon being viewed by the sultan, the skulls were then returned to Niš, where the Ottomans built Skull Tower as a warning to residents contemplating rebellion.
 The Ottoman Empire was known to create tower structures from the skulls of rebel fighters in order to elicit terror among its opponents.
 Skull Tower was constructed on the road from Istanbul to Belgrade.
 It was built of sand and limestone.
 The structure is 4.5 m high.
 It originally consisted of 952 skulls embedded on four sides in 14 rows.
 The locals named it ćele kula, from the Turkish kelle kulesi, which means "skull tower".

 The French Romantic poet Alphonse de Lamartine visited the tower while passing through Niš in 1833.
 By that time, the skulls had already been bleached from exposure to the elements.
 "My eyes and my heart greeted the remains of those brave men whose cut-off heads made the cornerstone of the independence of their homeland," de Lamartine later wrote.
 "May the Serbs keep this monument!
 It will always teach their children the value of the independence of a people, showing them the real price their fathers had to pay for it."
 De Lamartine's account attracted many Western travellers to Niš.
 Skull Tower was also mentioned in the works of the British travel writer Alexander William Kinglake, published in 1849.